dh-conciani/cerrado-col7/1-general-map/README.md

   * mtry optimization (form sqrt(predictors) to 12)

 ## 6_gapfill.js:
-  * The filter has become more restrictive, changes only edge pixels that have had more than 19 changes over the series (50% of the time +1), does not change native vegetation packages
+  * No changes

 ## 7_incidence.js:
   * code optimization (from 240 to 83 lines)
-  * dont use wetland as mode filter
+  * The filter has become more restrictive, changes only edge pixels that have had more than 19 changes over the series (50% of the time +1), does not change native vegetation packages

 ## 8_temporal.js:
   * rewriten to new sintax